 Lookout has six modes for a variety of activities:

-• Use Text mode to quickly skim text and hear it read aloud — for doing things like sorting mail.
+• Use Text mode to quickly skim text and hear it read aloud — for doing things like sorting mail and reading signs.

 • Use Food labels mode to quickly identify packaged foods by their label, in addition to scanning barcodes.
 Available in more than 20 countries.